usacwebmaster/usac/about/jboard.md

 # Cases

-This section will be moved to the new website soon!
+This section will be moved [from the old website](/jboard/prevcases.php) soon!